 “If I need to shower, it takes me about an hour to an hour and a half to get ready.
 If I’m dry-shampooing, then approximately 45 minutes.
 I only really prepare if I know I’m not going to have much time before the date itself.
 Then I might tweeze or shave the day before.
 I also try to handle all scary pimples as far in advance as possible.

-“I generally use Bobbi Brown's Face Touch Up Stick ($30), Clinique's True Bronze Pressed Powder Bronzer in Sun Kissed ($27), and Clinique's Lash Doubling Mascara in Black.
+“I generally use Bobbi Brown's Face Touch Up Stick [Note: This product is sold out; try Make Up For Ever Ultra HD Invisible Cover Stick Foundation, $43], Clinique's True Bronze Pressed Powder Bronzer in Sun Kissed ($31), and Clinique's Lash Doubling Mascara in Black ($20).
 Then I’ll add a touch of metallic, sparkly, or colorful eyeliner on the inner part of my eyelid if I’m feeling flirty.
-For that, I use Urban Decay's Glide-On Eye Pencils ($20).
+For that, I use Urban Decay's Glide-On Eye Pencils ($22).
 It doesn’t differ drastically from my usual look, but I tend to go for more of a dramatic eye for a date.

-“I use Fresh's Sugar Plum Tinted Lip Treatment.
+“I use Fresh's Sugar Plum Tinted Lip Balm Sunscreen ($24).
 I’ve never been a lipstick girl, but this gives me some color and keeps my lips from getting chapped.
 I always have my nails painted!
 Recently I had a guy compliment my silver nail polish, and I was like Yeah, I know.
 It’s Essie's Nail Polish in Apres-Chic ($9).

 “Usually right before a date, I dream of canceling it to watch any Harry Potter movie or Shark Tank or HGTV or Sex and the City with my roommates.
 Then, I remember the wise words of Juliet Litman, former co-host of the Right Reasons podcast on Grantland—“I’d rather have horror stories than zero stories”—and just go for it.
 I listen to Grimes’s Art Angels album right before because it gets. me. going.”